Sweet potato info

-I was really craving pumpkin pie but didn’t have any canned pumpkin in the house so decided to try out a sweet potato pie.
-I basically used the same recipe, but instead of pumpkin, I used peeled, steamed sweet potatoes that I pressed through a potato ricer before combining with the rest of the pie ingredients.
-And the end result tastes pretty much the same.
+Every year, this west-coast girl gets to craving pumpkin pie, but I don’t always have any canned pumpkin in the house.
+I decided to try my hand at making a sweet potato pie.
+In essence, I used the same recipe, but instead of pumpkin, I used peeled, steamed sweet potatoes that I pressed through a potato ricer before combining with the rest of the pie ingredients.
+And the end result were a little denser, but the taste hit the spot, tasting pretty much the same.

 So I got curious about the nutritional differences between pumpkin and sweet potato, and looked up a nutrition facts chart for both on NutritionData.com.

 I found out that if you are looking for calories, sweet potato has about five times the calories and carbohydrates.
 Most of that is in the sugar department, as sweet potato has just about ten times the amount as pumpkin.
 But it also has three times the fiber.